Avtem/LearnCpp-Quiz-201/step 06.md

  10  13   6   3
 ```

 So, essentially what happened is we swapped the empty tile with tile `2`.

-And that's it!
+Let's generalize this procedure.
+When the user enters a directional command, we need to:
+* Locate the empty tile.
+* From the empty tile, find the adjacent tile that is in the direction opposite of the direction the user entered.
+* Swap the two tiles.
+* Handle the case where the user enters a direction that is not valid.

-Let's implement the member functions in our `Field` class:
+Implement the following member functions in our `Field` class:
+* A function which returns a bool indicating whether a given Point is valid (within our Field).
-* A function that returns the position of empty tile as a `Point`
+* A function that finds and returns the position of empty tile as a `Point`.
+We could just keep track of where the empty tile is, but that introduces a class invariant, and finding the empty tile whenever we need it isn't that expensive.
-* A function that will swap two tiles by passing two `Point`s as parameters
+* A function that will swap two tiles given their Point indices.
-* IsValidTile(Point pos) which will return false if Point lies outside of our field
-* getAdjacentPoint(Point origin, Direction dir) that will return the adjacent point or the original Point in case adjacent Point is not a valid tile
-* A function moveTiles(Direction dir) that will try to move the tiles in given direction and will return `true` if it succeeds
+* Finally, a `moveTile(Direction dir)` function that will try to move a tile in a given direction and will return `true` if it succeeds.
+This function should implement the procedure outlined above.

-Finally we will need a while loop that will allow us to slide the tiles until user hits 'q', which will also allow us to test our moving functions.
+Modify the `main()` from step 4 so that `moveTile()` is called if a directional command is entered.
+If the move was successful, redraw the field.

 ```cpp
 #include <array>